grafana/metrictank/docs/http-api.md

 * expr (required): a list of [tag expressions](#tag-expressions)
 * from: epoch time, only return results last seen after this (optional. defaults to 0 meaning no limit)
 * to: epoch time, only return results last seen before this (optional. defaults to 0 meaning no limit)
-* format: series-json, lastts-json. (defaults to series-json)
+* format: series-json, lastts-json, defs-json. (defaults to series-json)
 * limit: max number to return. (default: 0)
   Note: the resultset is also subjected to the `http.max-series-per-req` config setting. if the result set is larger than `http.max-series-per-req`, an error is returned.
 If it breaches the provided limit, the result is truncated.